awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwet2.md

-# Tutorial: Sending Amazon Simple Notification Service Alerts for Task Stopped Events<a name="ecs_cwet2"></a>
+# Tutorial: Sending Amazon Simple Notification Service alerts for task stopped events<a name="ecs_cwet2"></a>

 In this tutorial, you configure a CloudWatch Events event rule that only captures task events where the task has stopped running because one of its essential containers has terminated\.
 The event sends only task events with a specific `stoppedReason` property to the designated Amazon SNS topic\.

-## Prerequisite: Set Up a Test Cluster<a name="cwet2_step_1"></a>
+## Prerequisite: Set up a test cluster<a name="cwet2_step_1"></a>

- If you do not have a running cluster to capture events from, follow the steps in [Creating a Cluster](create_cluster.md) to create one\.
+ If you do not have a running cluster to capture events from, follow the steps in [Creating a cluster](create_cluster.md) to create one\.
 At the end of this tutorial, you run a task on this cluster to test that you have configured your Amazon SNS topic and CloudWatch Events event rule correctly\.

-## Step 1: Create and Subscribe to an Amazon SNS Topic<a name="cwet2_step_2"></a>
+## Step 1: Create and subscribe to an Amazon SNS topic<a name="cwet2_step_2"></a>

  For this tutorial, you configure an Amazon SNS topic to serve as an event target for your new event rule\.